sf-wdi-22-23/modules-23/w11-mean-auth-project-3/mean-auth/README.md

 **Add a User Settings Page**

 1. Create a form to edit the user's details at the url `\settings`.
 This template will need a url, an angular controller, and a template.
+1. Set this link the navbar dropdown below `Profile`.
 1. You don't have a User service, so instead just make an `$http.get` request to `/api/me` to get the user's data.
 1. To submit the form, make an `$http.put` request to `/api/me`.
 1. Go to the `resources/users.js` file and write psuedocode explaining the logic of these routes.